All blog posts

 4. District

 You want to reward your employees for their hard work with a healthy lunch or snacks.
-Enthusiastically you get to work: contacting suppliers, comparing offers and following up on subscriptions...
-Before you know it, you're spending time you don't really have.
+You enthusiastically get to work: contacting suppliers, comparing quotes, and following up on subscriptions… Before you know it, you're wasting time you don't actually have.

 Rayon to the rescue!

-In 2021, meal box supplier Foodbag introduced a brand new offer for companies.
-Rayon is the first Belgian one-stop shop to provide a complete package of prepared food and drinks.
-For its assortment, the company joins forces with local producers.
-Two days a week you will be served ready-to-eat lunches, a mix of fresh salads, fresh soups and fish, meat or vegetarian dishes in recyclable packaging.
+In 2021, meal box supplier Foodbag introduced a brand-new offering for businesses.
+Rayon is the first Belgian one-stop shop to provide a complete package of ready-made food and drinks.
+The company collaborates with local producers to develop its product range.
+Two days a week, you'll be served ready-made lunches, a mix of fresh salads, fresh soups, and fish, meat, or vegetarian dishes in recyclable packaging.

-You can also choose a box of seasonal and exotic pieces of fruit or a varied supply of vegan, raw and gluten-free snacks.
-Or how about a package of drinks based on 100% natural ingredients?
-Depending on your preference, all you need is a microwave and space in the fridge, the team at Rayon will take care of the rest.
+You can also opt for a box of seasonal and exotic fruits or a varied selection of vegan, raw, and gluten-free snacks.
+Or how about a drink package made with 100% natural ingredients?
+Depending on your preference, all you need is a microwave and some refrigerator space; the Rayon team will take care of the rest.

 Source: Rayon